jamesob/jamesob.github.io/dev++2018/markdown.md

 .bold[However,]

-- All changes to chainstate are effectively single-threaded
+All changes to chainstate are effectively single-threaded.
+Thanks, `cs_main`.
-  - thanks, `cs_main`

 ---